Mixtape-Sessions/Causal-Inference-2/Lab/Kline-Moretti/README.md

 ## Note: Equivalence of Sant'Anna and Zhao's IPW Definition

 The IPW weights given above are equivalent to what Sant'Anna and Zhao write.
-It's just algebraic simplification:
+From case 3, we use algebra to simplify:

 $$
 \begin{align*}